16. The ALFAM2 Model

 alfam2 schematic

 Figure 16.1: Schematic diagram of the ALFAM2 model showing flow directions and associated primary parameters that determine the flow dynamics.
+(Reproduced from Hafner et al., 2025)

 The flow dynamics in the ALFAM2 model are determined by six primary parameters: